nosami/vsonline/vs-online/how-to/vscode.md

 ## Use the integrated terminal

-VS Code's integrated terminal and all of its features are fully supported in Codespaces.
-It is important to note, however, that while connected to Codespaces, commands issued in the terminal are executed against the environment, not the user's local machine.
-This provides Codespaces users full control over their development environment and how it's configured.
+VS Code's integrated terminal and all of its features are fully supported in a Codespace.
+It is important to note, however, that while connected to a Codespace, commands issued in the terminal are executed against the Codespace and not the local machine.
+This provides control over Codespace environment and how it's configured.

 > [!TIP]
 > The [integrated terminal is fully documented on the VS Code site](https://code.visualstudio.com/docs/editor/integrated-terminal).